-presents unique and insidious risks in their predominant application, which is as toxic coatings applied to crop seeds for plantings for most of America's major row crops.
+&lt;sup>3 Neonicotinoids approved in the U.S. include these three major chemicals: clothianidin, thiamethoxam, and imidacloprid, with minor past approvals for dinotefuran, thiacloprid, and acetamiprid.
+Other systemic insecticides application, which is as toxic coatings applied to crop seeds for plantings for most of America's major row crops.
 They have caused extensive environmental harms for almost two decades such that EPA must take stronger measures to ensure their efficacy.